constellation-app/constellation/CoreAttributeEditorView/release/modules/ext/docs/CoreAttributeEditorView/src/au/gov/asd/tac/constellation/views/attributeeditor/attribute-editor.md

     a Constellation schema.
 They have a blue background by default.
 -   *Hidden Attributes* - These are attributes which have been hidden.
     You can hide an attribute by right-clicking on it and selecting "Hide Attribute".
 They have a grey background by default.
+These can be shown again by clicking the "Show Hidden" button.

 ## Editing An Attribute